Housing Projects & Initiatives

 Since the acquisition, the Town has been and continues to work to relocate the current tenants and plan for future housing development at this site.
 We have been working in partnership with the Provincetown Housing Authority and there are unit(s) available to meet the current tenants needs.

-At Town Meeting April 2023, Article 9E in the CIP includes a $200,000 request for the Demolition and Debris Removal and Site Readiness for 288A Bradford Street and 26 Shank Painter Road.
-This will allow for the demolition and clearing of the 288A Bradford Street and 26 Shank Painter Road projects in preparation for housing development.
+At Annual Town Meeting in April 2023, voters approved a CIP request which included $200,000 for the Demolition and Debris Removal and Site Readiness for 288A Bradford Street and 26 Shank Painter Road to allow for the demolition and clearing of the 288A Bradford Street and 26 Shank Painter Road projects in preparation for housing development.

 Accessory Dwelling Units (ADUs)